 At Monge & Associates, our mission is to help you get money that can ease some of the financial strain that comes with medical bills, therapy, time off work, and other losses.
 Why should you call Scott Monge, "The Hammer of Georgia?"
 Because you want to win.

-Even if your truck accident seems simple, you need an experienced Atlanta truck accident lawyer like one of us defending your rights.
-We represent clients in personal injury and wrongful death claims arising out of tractor-trailer and other large truck crashes.
-From the moment you contact us, you can count on us to fight for you in settlement negotiations or, if necessary, in the courtroom.
+Even if your truck accident seems simple, you need an Atlanta truck accident lawyer defending your rights.
+We represent clients in personal injury and wrongful death claims arising out of truck crashes.
+From the moment you contact our firm, you can count on us to fight for you in settlement negotiations or, if necessary, in the courtroom.

 Call us at (800) 860-8021 or use our online contact form for a free settlement evaluation.